SteveOv/ebop_maven/README.md

 $ python3 make_training_datasets.py
 ```
 This module will write three datasets under the ./datasets directory:
-- **formal-training-dataset** : a synthetic dataset built by randomly sampling distributions
+- **formal-training-dataset-250k** : a synthetic dataset built by randomly sampling distributions
 of JKTEBOP model parameters across its entire parameter space
-    - currently this generates 250,000 instances split on the ratios 80:20 between training
-        and validation sets
+    - currently this generates 250,000 instances split 80:20 between training and validation sets
 - **synthetic-mist-tess-dataset** : a synthetic dataset of light-curves from physically plausible
         systems based on MIST stellar models and the TESS photometric bandpass
     - this depends on [MIST isochrone files](http://waps.cfa.harvard.edu/MIST/data/tarballs_v1.2/MIST_v1.2_vvcrit0.4_basic_isos.txz)